Skip to main content

 "Narcosis" is a single-player horror shooter game set in the sunless depths of the Pacific Ocean, where an industrial diver battles to surface with low oxygen and sanity.
 The game features stunning graphics, good music, and a dense atmosphere, with gameplay elements like pressure-induced hallucinations and hostile marine life.
 The phantom narrative and haunting soundtrack add to the eerie experience of this reality-based survival story.

-• Engaging story with a surprising twist at the end.
+• The game features a captivating story with a surprising twist at the end, keeping players engaged throughout.

 • story